 I sincerely believe that we live in a country with a lot talent ...
-Also with very many problems ... of all kinds ... political, social, personal, psychological, and eschatological epicentricos ...
+Also with very many problems ... of all kinds ... political, social, personal, psychological, and eschatological epicentric ...
 But I like to focus on the first part of the sentence ... the talent ..

-Last week I contacted a guy from England called Tim, told me I had a music blog Indie EP and asked me to do a review ..
-Well, Here I leave the link to read it from the site itself ... and for giving lazy translate, make it easy and translated us ... if you find any mistake in translation and let me know you like to use words such that there that googlearlas ....
-Thanks Tim for indiebands Blog
+Last week I contacted a guy from England called Tim, he told me that I had a blog of Indie music and asked the EP to make a review ..
+Well, Here we leave the link to read it from the site itself ... and that gives lazy to translate, we make it easy and translated us ... if you find any mistake in translation and let me know you like to use those words to be googlearlas ....
+Thanks Tim IndieBands Blog

-Unfortunately, deaf ears, of much of the world to some of the most creative and capable musicians playing today.
+Unfortunately, deaf ears, much of the world to some of the most creative and capable musicians playing today.

 Tim, Indie Bands Blog